 - Complicated intra-abdominal infections: 1-2 g three times a day.

 - Complicated skin infections: 1-2 g three times a day.

-- Perioperative prophylaxis of infections in transurethral resection of the prostate: 1 g during the induction of anesthesia and 1 g during catheter removal.
+- Perioperative prevention of infections in transurethral resection of the prostate: 1 g during the induction of anesthesia and 1 g during catheter removal.

 This medicine can be administered only in a healthcare setting.